nateProjects/DOM-JS-Lessons/lesson-3.md

 So what is the “return false” statement for?
 It just lets the page know it doesn’t need to ask again for the text input.

+Lesson 4 - Outputting Text To A Specific Element In A Web Page